cgwyx/ComfyUI-AnyText/README.md

 - works on my pc: win10+torch2.2.1+cu121+rtx3050laptop(4GB).
 - **Input image resolution must be multiple of 64.** Input image max resolution 768x768 Recommended.
-- **If font、ckpt_name、clip、translator set to None, default models will automtically download to specified directory.
-Model will loaded if models already exist.**
+- **If font、ckpt_name、clip、translator set to Auto_DownLoad, default models will automtically download to specified directory.
+Models will loaded if models already exist.**
 - AnyText model will automatically download into "ComfyUI\models\checkpoints\15\anytext_v1.1.safetensors" from huggingface(fp16: 2.66 GB) when first time executing the node if the model file dose not exist.
 - You can download [AnyText-FP32-5.73 GB](https://modelscope.cn/models/iic/cv_anytext_text_generation_editing/file/view/master?fileName=anytext_v1.1.ckpt&status=2) from modelscope,(fp32 5.73 GB).Then put it into **ComfyUI\models\checkpoints\15**.
 - Or manually download [AnyText-FP16-2.66 GB](https://huggingface.co/Sanster/AnyText/blob/main/pytorch_model.fp16.safetensors) from huggingface and rename it to **anytext_v1.1.safetensors**.Then put it into **ComfyUI\models\checkpoints\15**.